 In addition to translation, the core task of basic annotation of SL texts is lemmatisation (cf. Johnston 2016, 13-48), also called token-type matching.
-Here the focus - the first criterion for matching - is on form, meaning being secondary and only rather roughly distinguished.
-As lemmatisation is very time-consuming it is essential that the annotator can find and identify relevant types as easily and fast as possible and with a reliable result.8 One prerequisite for this is access to the up-to-date state of lexical entries (type entries).
+Here the focus-the first criterion for matching-is on form, meaning being secondary and only rather roughly distinguished.
+As lemmatisation is very time-consuming it is essential that the annotator can find and identify relevant types as easily and fast as possible and with a reliable result.
+One prerequisite for this is access to the up-to-date state of lexical entries (type entries).
 The system should also provide a number of easy-to-do searches via form, gloss, meaning, mouthings and combinations thereof across type entries and already lemmatised tokens.
-For a fast check whether the found type is the correct one, the system should provide easy access to the citation form of the sign - for example by offering a representative video clip to be played (either a studio recording or an already lemmatised representative token), and also provide fast access to other tokens of that type for comparison.
-Also, when there is no fitting type to be found, annotators should be able to add a preliminary new type to the system.